santisbon/icloud-flatpak/README.md

 The app requires these minimal permissions:
 - `--share=ipc` - Inter-process communication for X11 compatibility
 - `--socket=wayland` / `--socket=fallback-x11` - Desktop environment integration
-- `--talk-name=org.freedesktop.Flatpak` - Permission to spawn Epiphany as a separate Flatpak
+- `--talk-name=org.freedesktop.Flatpak` - Permission to spawn Chromium as a separate Flatpak

-Note: Network access, GPU, and other browser permissions are handled by Epiphany running in its own sandbox.
+Note: Network access, GPU, and other browser permissions are handled by Chromium running in its own sandbox.

 ## Uninstalling